gdelarosa/gdelarosa/README.md

 # About Me 👩🏼‍🎤

 I'm Gina.
 Currently quarantine chillin in California 🌴 ☀️ 🇺🇸.
 I build and work on apps with Swift every day.
-My tech bffs are Google search & StackOverflow.
+My tech bffs are Google search & Stackoverflow.
 Off the technical clock I'm doing one of my hobbies below:

 - Making killer beef jerky 🤠
 - Waiting to play ice hockey again 🏒